onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 ## More on Ad-Hoc Shells

 Let's use the old world `nix-shell` command for its ability to make "pure" temporary shells.
-Here, `--pure` means "only what has been specified is available, absolutely nothing from the system":
+Here, `--pure` means _only_ what you ask for will be available, absolutely nothing "leaks in" from your system.
+Let's noodle:

 ```console
 # nix-shell --pure -p nodejs python3 ruby